An Evening Safari in the Kruger National Park

 Encounter the elusive nocturnal animals of the Kruger National Park on an evening safari in the wilderness.

 An evening safari in the Kruger National Park is always a safari highlight.
-Depending on the lodge or camp you are staying at and the time of the year, a nighttime game drive typically departs between 16:00 and 17:00 and returns after dark.
+Depending on the lodge or camp you are staying at and the time of the year, a nighttime game drive typically departs between 7:00 PM and 8:00 PM and returns after dark.
 You are truly entering the bush at its most magical time.
 As the sun begins to sink further and further beyond the horizon, the nocturnal world awakens.
 Hippos pull out of their pools for hours of covert grazing.
 Cats shrug off the idle habits of the day and ready themselves for the hunt.
 Burrowers ditch the safety of their dens for nighttime feasting.
 Owls fill the evening with haunting hoots and jackals begin to sing.

 This is a great time to find a pride of lions on a fresh kill, snarling at circling hyenas, or a leopard dragging its meal up a tree.
-Though spotting lion, leopard and hyena in the dark is incredibly thrilling, it is often the shyer animals that are practically exclusively spotted at night that provide the most memorable encounters.
+Though spotting lion, leopard, and hyena in the dark is incredibly thrilling, it is often the shyer animals that are practically exclusively spotted at night that provide the most memorable encounters.

 Though common throughout much of Africa, aardvarks are very, very rarely spotted on safari, and you will find the excitement particularly tangible.
 These bizarre-looking pig-like creatures typically withdraw from their burrows at sunset to gorge on ants and termites.
 Normally encountered as solitary individuals, they pair up during the breeding season and only mothers and their young will share burrows.